 - 3.6.1 Students will be required to confirm registration of relevant core modules and may also be required to register one or more optional modules as part of their course.
-Deadlines and procedures for doing this will be specified in Course Guides. - 3.6.2 A student may request to amend their module study intention but until any change is approved by Registry, the original registered modules will be regarded as those for which they are studying.
-Requests for amendment must be made within the first two weeks of teaching. - 3.6.3 Students not registered for a module cannot study the module, cannot submit assessment for the module, nor will they be granted academic credit for the module. - 3.6.4 Students must ensure that they have studied any modules recorded in the Course Guide as being a pre-requisite module prior to beginning post-requisite modules, otherwise they will not be granted credit for any assessed work submitted.
+The selection of any options must be confirmed within the first three weeks of teaching. - 3.6.2 A student may request to amend their module study intention but, until any change is approved by Registry, the original registered modules will be regarded as those for which they are studying.
+Requests for amendment must be made within the first two weeks of teaching. - 3.6.3 Students not registered for a module cannot study the module, cannot submit assessment for the module, nor will they be granted academic credit for the module. - 3.6.4 Students must ensure they have studied and passed any module stated in the Module Guide as being a pre-requisite module prior to beginning post-requisite modules, otherwise they will not be granted credit for any assessed work submitted.